 Those who have a great desire to change, and know God can change them, will simply know what God wills for them, and change one small step at a time towards a saving faith and perfection.
 They will have the strength follow through with God’s will, and then grow in faith one improvement at a time.

 However, if our enlightenment to our misery is great, but our desire to change ins’t quite strong enough…this can be a big problem.
-Because without a true desire to amend, most won’t be able to hear what God wants us to do correctly, if at all and even if we can hear Him, we simply won’t have a strong enough desire to do what is necessary to change, since we will still have such little grace.
+Because without a true desire to amend, most won’t be able to hear what God wants us to do correctly, if at all and even if we can hear Him, we simply won’t have a strong enough desire to do what is necessary (bear the cross) to change, since we will still have such little grace.

 God Uses Our Failures